 –Four yellow, opaque, hard gelatin 500-mg capsules imprinted with AMOX 500 on one side and GG 849 on the other side.

-–Two yellow, oval film-coated 500-mg tablets debossed with the Abbott logo on one side and "KL" on the other side of the tablets.
+–Two yellow, oval film-coated 500-mg tablets debossed with the "a" logo on one side and the code "KL" on the other side of the tablets.

 |NDC 64764-702-01||Carton containing 14 daily administration cards|

 Store between 20°C and 25°C (68°F and 77°F)[see USP Controlled Room Temperature].
 Protect from light and moisture.